cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

    from {{?RFC9380}}.
 Note that the v coordinate produced by the map\_to\_curve\_elligator2 function is not required for CPace and discarded.
 The appendix repeats the definitions from {{?RFC9380}} for convenience.

-In the appendix we show sage code that can be used as reference implementation.
+In the appendix we show sage code that can be used as a reference implementation.

 ### Verification tests

-For single-coordinate Montgomery ladders on Montgomery curves verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving u coordinate values that encode a low-order point on either the curve or the quadratic twist.
+For single-coordinate Montgomery ladders on Montgomery curves, verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving u coordinate values that encode a low-order point on either the curve or the quadratic twist.

-In addition to that in case of G_X25519 the tests SHALL also verify that the implementation of G.scalar\_mult\_vfy(y,g) produces the expected results for non-canonical u coordinate values with bit #255 set, which may also encode low-order points.
+In addition to that, in case of G_X25519, the tests SHALL also verify that the implementation of G.scalar\_mult\_vfy(y,g) produces the expected results for non-canonical u coordinate values with bit #255 set, which may also encode low-order points.

 Corresponding test vectors are provided in the appendix.